 The company responsible for the spill was Reforestadora de Palma del Petén SA (REPSA).
-This company controls one third of Guatemala's 130,000 hectares of palm oil cultivation and supplies palm oil to the giant agriculture companies Cargill and Wilmar.
+This company controls one third of Guatemala's 130,000 hectares of palm oil cultivation and supplies palm oil to the transnational agriculture companies Cargill and Wilmar.
 At first, attempts by members of the Guatemalan government to investigate the disaster were blocked by government and business people loyal to REPSA.
 Nevertheless, in a landmark decision, a courageous judge ruled that the spill was an "ecocide" and ordered REPSA to temporarily cease operations while government authorities conducted an investigation.

 Not long after this decision was made, Rigoberto Lima Cioc, the first indigenous person to document the social and ecological damage of REPSA operations, was gunned down in broad daylight by unidentified assailants.
 Following Cioc’s murder, three more community leaders were abducted and killed by people loyal to REPSA.
 These violent tactics created the intended effect.
 The judge who had ordered REPSA to cease operations was forced to back down and his ruling was overturned.
 Today, REPSA remains in business and the killers and assailants who murdered the Guatemalan community leaders remain at large.

 Since 2015, indigenous communities and social justice organizations across Guatemala have come together to state a resounding “No!"
 Some indigenous groups, like those in the Sierra Chinajá region of Guatemala, are trying to block agribusiness land grabs by joining their traditional family landholdings into larger community properties under collective management.
 Women's groups have called for an end to massive deforestation and the creation of balance between the cultivation of food crops for local consumption and the farming of palm oil for the global market.

 This brief case study of Guatemalan Palm oil raises questions about food and food systems that apply to crops and animals the world over.